UPDATE: June 17, 2019: Canada's department of health published regulations allowing the sale of cannabis edibles starting in December 2019.

 CEO, The Arcview Group

-Use of cannabis in all forms has been legal in Canada since mid-October, and the northern neighbor has been considered a bellwether for what may happen if full legalization comes to the United States.
+Recreational use of cannabis has been legal in Canada since mid-October and will be legal for edibles in December 2019.
+The northern neighbor has been considered a bellwether for what may happen if full legalization comes to the United States.
 This year, alcoholic beverage companies have made big investments in the cannabis space, touting new products for the Canadian market.
 In August, Constellation Brands invested $3.9 billion in cannabis company Canopy Growth.

 The global alcoholic beverage giant inspired others to follow its lead.
 Molson Coors also announced this summer that its Canadian business formed a joint venture with Hydropothecary Corp. to make nonalcoholic, cannabis-infused drinks to sell in Canada.
 As part of the deal, Molson Coors Canada gained a 57.5% controlling interest in the firm.
 Diageo has been rumored to be in talks with Canadian cannabis companies.
 Rumors also swirled around Coca-Cola looking into the market, though CEO James Quincey said in October that the company had no plans to get into the market anytime soon.